Last Updated on July 11, 2022

 When you’re out foraging, grabbing some jewelweed or plantain might be the best option.
 In the garden, you might find chopped lemon balm or thyme helpful.
 Below are more than 20 home remedies for bug bites you can try.

-Other natural solution to summer insect problems:
+Other natural solutions to summer insect problems:

 WHY DO MOSQUITO BITES ITCH?